Bristol and Exeter Railway: Formation and construction

 The Great Western Railway (GWR) obtained its authorising act of Parliament, the Great Western Railway Act 1835 (5 & 6 Will.
 4. c. cvii) in 1835, to build its line between London and Bristol.
 The merchants of Bristol were anxious to secure a railway route to Exeter, an important commercial centre and a port on the English Channel, giving easier shipping connections to continental Europe.
-They promoted the Bristol and Exeter Railway and when they issued a prospectus on 1 October 1835, they had little difficulty in securing subscriptions for the £1.5 million scheme.
+They promoted the Bristol and Exeter Railway, and when they issued a prospectus on 1 October 1835 they had little difficulty in securing subscriptions for the £1.5 million scheme.

-Isambard Kingdom Brunel was appointed engineer—he was also engineer to the GWR—and his assistant William Gravatt surveyed the route, leading to presentation of a parliamentary bill for the 1836 session.
+Isambard Kingdom Brunel was appointed engineer (he was also engineer to the GWR) and his assistant William Gravatt surveyed the route, leading to presentation of a parliamentary bill for the 1836 session.
 The bill had an easy passage and was enacted as the Bristol and Exeter Railway Act 1836 (6 & 7 Will.
 4. c. xxxvi) on 19 May 1836.
 The act did not specify the gauge of the track; branches at Bridgwater and to Tiverton were authorised.
 Notwithstanding the apparent family connection to the neighbouring GWR, none of the B&ER directors was also a GWR director at this time.
-The GWR was still under construction.
+This was more than two years before the first section of the GWR was opened in June 1838.